Please read through the provided financial assistance resources below prior to scheduling an appointment with an International Student Advisor.

 Important Note: The grant is NOT an academic competitive scholarship.
 Consequently, it does not provide a waiver of non-resident tuition.

-Please meet up with an international advisor before submitting the application, click here to schedule an appointment.
+Please meet up with an international advisor before submitting the application, call 512-245-7966 to schedule an appointment with a DSO.

 Pre-Completion OPT is work authorization that is granted to an F-1 student prior to the completion of her/his studies.
 Students who are granted pre-completion OPT must comply with all of these conditions: